 One of the easiest ways to keep working after retirement is to keep your old job or another job with the company on a part-time schedule.
 If you’re interested in staying on, check with your boss about what options are available.

 If that’s not feasible, consider these jobs that work well for retirees.
 Look at jobs that fit your lifestyle, personality, and interests.
 All the jobs on the list have a flexible schedule you can tailor to fit your work preferences.

 Review these good jobs for retirees to find an option that works for you.

 Working for yourself is a great way to earn extra money on your schedule.
 There are freelance jobs available for just about any skillset, so keep an open mind.

 Freelancing gives you a way to do what you want, as well as to boost your earnings.
-Here are 6 ways to find a freelance job.

 You could start your own pet sitting business, or you could work for a company that provides animal care.
 You can sign up to be a dog walker or pet sitter on Rover or Wag.
 If you have extra time, consider volunteering for your local animal shelter.
 Even though you won’t get paid, it’s a great way to help out, and shelters do occasionally hire paid employees.